DTS, Inc.: DTS:X

 For each speaker, DTS:X allows the "location" (direction from the listener) of "objects" (audio tracks) to be specified as polar coordinates.
 The audio processor is then responsible for dynamically rendering sound output depending on the number and position of speakers available.
 Dolby Atmos uses a similar technique, although the speaker layout employed by cinema DTS:X is the sum of Dolby Atmos and Auro-3D.
 The layout showcased at AMC Burbank theater number 8 has a standard eight-channel base layer, a five-channel height layer on top of the base layer (on the front and side walls) and three rows of speakers on the ceiling.
 The surround arrays are bass managed by woofers suspended from the ceiling.
-A first public demonstration was performed at CES 2015 on a Trinnov Altitude32 processor.
+The first public demonstration was performed at CES 2015 on a Trinnov Altitude32 processor.

 A follow-up, non-consumer-focused format known as DTS:X Pro, usually supported by many consumer receivers anyway, supports up to 32 channels of audio, effectively making the aforementioned setup a DTS:X Pro setup.
-There is no other differences than the added support for more channels, nor does it exist a Pro-variant of a DTS:X soundtrack - it is merely to be more convenient in large cinemas.
+There are no other differences than the added support for more channels, nor does it exist a Pro-variant of a DTS:X soundtrack — it is merely for convenience in large cinemas.

 DTS Neo:6

 DTS Neo:6, like Dolby's Pro Logic IIx system, reconstructs 2.1, 5.1, 6.1, or 7.1 sources to 3.1, 4.1, 5.1, 6.1, and 7.1 channel systems.
 A 7.1 system's 2 rear speakers are mono.
-Neo:6 is a multi-band decoder, unlike Dolby Pro Logic II's broadband logic steering, meaning that the decoder can enhance more than one predominant signal at a time — provided each predominant signal lies in a different frequency band than the others.
+Neo:6 is a multi-band decoder, unlike Dolby Pro Logic II's broadband logic steering, meaning the decoder can enhance more than one predominant signal at a time — provided each predominant signal lies in a different frequency band than the others.
 The number of bands steered varies in each Neo:6 implementation, with the first decoders steering in 12 separate bands and later units steering up to 19.